Managing High-Volume Uncertain Data Streams

 Thanh Tran, Yanlei Diao, Charles Sutton, and Anna Liu.
 Supporting User-Defined Functions on Uncertain Data.
-To Appear in VLDB, 2013.
+In Proceedings of VLDB 2013.

 Abstract: Uncertain data management has become crucial in many sensing and scientific applications.
 As user-defined functions (UDFs) become widely used in these applications, an important task is to capture result uncertainty for queries that evaluate UDFs on uncertain data.
 In this work, we provide a general framework for supporting UDFs on uncertain data.
 Specifically, we propose a learning approach based on Gaussian processes (GPs) to compute approximate output distributions of a UDF when evaluated on uncertain input, with guaranteed error bounds.
 We also devise an online algorithm to compute such output distributions, which employs a suite of optimizations to improve accuracy and performance.
 Our evaluation using both real-world and synthetic functions shows that our proposed GP approach can outperform the state-of-the-art sampling approach with up to two orders of magnitude improvement for a variety of UDFs.